 Become a vlogger

 Vlogging - or video blogging - is becoming an increasingly popular form of content creating, especially with teenage audiences.
-Like blogging, vlogging is the sharing of topics, thoughts and opinions, but in video format as opposed to written.
+Like blogging, vlogging is the sharing of topics, thoughts and opinions, but in video format

 While it's possible to make money from vlogging, if it becomes very popular and goes viral - as has been the case with some YouTube vloggers who've become famous - this is rare and shouldn't be your only aim for creating one.